If you have psoriatic arthritis and symptoms affect your job performance, you may be eligible for disability benefits.

 The medical requirements are typically the same for adults to qualify for Social Security or SSI.
-You will need to demonstrate that the disability makes you unable to sustain substantial gainful employment.
+You will need to demonstrate that the disability makes you unable to sustain substantial, gainful employment.

 You can apply as soon as PsA makes it difficult or impossible to perform a job.
 While there’s no requirement for you to have a disability for a certain amount of time before you apply, you will need to show that PsA will prevent you from working for at least 12 months.

-More information on qualifying for Social Security and SSI with a PsA disability can be found in the Immune System Disorders or the Musculoskeletal System section of the government’s Disability Evaluation Under Social Security guidelines.
+More information on qualifying for Social Security and SSI with a PsA disability can be found in the Immune System Disorders or the Musculoskeletal System sections of the government’s Disability Evaluation Under Social Security guidelines.

 Getting approved for disability benefits can be a lengthy and difficult process.
-It typically takes more than 3 months to receive a decision, but can take up to 2 years in some cases.
+It typically takes more than 3 months to receive a decision, but it can take up to 2 years in some cases.